 Property, plant and equipment, and definite-lived intangible assets are depreciated or amortized over their useful lives.
 Useful lives are based on our estimates of the period that the assets will generate revenue.
 Long-lived assets are evaluated for impairment whenever events or circumstances indicate an asset may be impaired.
-There were no impairments of property, plant and equipment, goodwill or definite-lived intangible assets in fiscal 2011, 2010 or 2009.
+There were no impairments of property, plant and equipment, or definite-lived intangible assets in fiscal 2012, 2011 or 2010.